Rapatool/rsschool-cv/cv.md

 ## About Me

 I am 33 years old, I work as a CNC equipment operator.
-I like to learn something new, and now I want to master front end development.
+I like to learn something new, and now I want to master frontend development.

 ## Education